matheus-rambo/matheus-rambo/README.md

 You can contact me for there, or here.

 # Introduction
-Hi, I am a computer programmer, my favourite language is the `C` programming language.
+Hi, I am a computer programmer, my main interests are Operating Systems.
-I like to study about new languages(C++ is one, Haskell too) and Computer Architeture and Operating Systems.

 ![Matheus's github stats](https://github-readme-stats.vercel.app/api?username=sgtcortez&show_icons=true&theme=dark&include_all_commits=true)